dotnet/csharplang/proposals/using-alias-types.md

     ;
 ```

-Interestingly, most of the spec language in [using_alias_directive](https://github.com/dotnet/csharplang/blob/main/spec/namespaces.md#using-alias-directives) needs to change.
+Interestingly, most of the spec language in [using_alias_directive](https://github.com/dotnet/csharplang/blob/main/spec/namespaces.md#using-alias-directives) does not need to change.
 Most language in it already refers to 'namespace or type', for example:

 > A using_alias_directive introduces an identifier that serves as an alias for a namespace or type within the immediately enclosing compilation unit or namespace body.